chaitanyanand/AutoCompleteSearchAnalysisCode/README.md

 3.Top 3 suggestions are printed out in console.
 # Snapshots
 ![Screenshot (972)](https://user-images.githubusercontent.com/64676780/133203636-84130c3b-b4a0-4a69-8892-8f30bfc64459.png)<br/>
  The words in the dictionary are shown at the top with their respective weights.
-The user entered a prefix and as the number of outcomes we gave are 3,the top three suggestions are out.
+The user entered a prefix "car" and as the number of outcomes we gave are 3,the top three suggestions are out.